SonDo580/dsa-leetcode/6-Heap/6.2-TopK/note.md

 - Iterate over the input to push every element onto the heap.
 - When the heap size exceed k, pop the "worst" element from it.
 - At the end, the k "best" elements remain in the heap.

+## Note on heapq implementation:
+- If the items in the heap are tuples, it uses the first entries for comparison.
+- If the first entries are equal, it compares the second entries.
+- And so on.